-- heart friendly regulates the heartbeat and lowers cholesterol level due to high Potassium content.
+- Heart health – It helps to regulate the heartbeat and lowers cholesterol level due to high Potassium content.

-- prevents constipation and supports the digestive system
+- It prevents constipation and supports the digestive system

-- bolsters the immune system and prevents skin related and respiratory disorders
+- It bolsters the immune system and prevents skin related and respiratory disorders

-- purifies the blood and improves blood circulation
+- It purifies the blood and improves blood circulation

-- recommended for bronchitis, high fever, and nervousness
+- It is recommended for bronchitis, high fever, and nervousness

-- light and hence easy to digest.
+- It is light and hence easy to digest.
 It is recommended for the diets of people recovering from illness.

-- balances the bile and cough in the body
+- It balances the bile and cough in the body

 Parwal Sabzi / Vegetable Recipe